Building cyber resilience: An imperative for surviving today’s and tomorrow’s threats

-As IT risks landscape continually evolves and breaches are more likely than ever, the strategies and plans to manage those risks and mitigate their impacts must also change.
-Today we increasingly witness cyberattacks and breaches with devastating and far-reaching consequences.
+As IT risks landscape continually evolves and breaches are more likely than ever, the strategies and business continuity plans to manage those risks and mitigate their impacts must also change.
+Today we increasingly witness cyber-attacks and data breaches with devastating and far-reaching consequences.
 With attacks becoming more malicious and techniques more advanced, businesses need new technologies and practices to survive and adapt to today’s cyber outage scenarios.
 Traditional recovery plans must change to support these new cyber outage scenarios, and it will require new thinking and teaming between disaster recovery and security teams.

 As fragmented approaches to cybersecurity increasingly prove ineffective against emerging threats, a more strategic, cyber resilience-based approach to managing cyber risks is rapidly gaining ground.
 Cyber resilience is a unified approach combining ongoing cybersecurity with data protection and disaster recovery methods, designed to protect against and rapidly recover from disruptive cyber incidents.

 Innovation to help businesses build cyber resilience

 With a comprehensive portfolio ranging from advisory services to data protection, resilience orchestration and disaster recovery solutions, IBM has been working closely with our clients, big and small, to help them become truly cyber-resilient.
 While our cyber resilience capabilities can ensure faster response, disaster recovery and business resumption after a cyber event, our continued investment in technology innovation is aimed to advance these capabilities even further tohelp our clients stay ahead of risks.

 - Immutable storage: Unalterable or write-once-read-many (WORM) storage technologies for Enterprise applications data and platform configurations to prevent corruption.

 - Air-gapped protection: Network isolation to separate production environments from the storage that contains the protected, backed-up data.